COVID-19 update for camp hosts and volunteers

-Do you love your Washington state parks?
+Do you love Washington state parks?

 State Parks volunteers play a vital role in sustaining the treasures that are Washington state parks, providing more than 250,000 hours of service each year.
 Anyone can be a Washington State Parks volunteer--individuals, couples and groups.
 Explore our volunteer opportunities below to find out how you can get involved.

 Volunteering has its rewards: earn a Discover Pass!